MarketOperatorServicesLtd/MOSLR/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is an example script showing how to run the monthly performance reporting and produce the PFM reports:

 ``` r